stelzinga/MF/Management_Framework-Appendix.md

 1. Updated Routines (Tasks)
 2. Updated Projects (mostly AO, potentially BO, OO)
 3. Concerns / updates w/r to personal progress
-4. Concerns / udpates w/r to business progress
+4. Concerns / updates w/r to business progress

 The process of setting up and running a meeting is:
 - Have Staff setup a recurring meeting with manager